Widgets are applications that expand functionality of Content Studio.

-The list of widgets can be accessed from the dropdown: the top 5 widgets are internal, they are followed by installed external widgets (if any).
+The list of widgets can be accessed from the dropdown: the top 5 widgets are built-in, they are followed by custom widgets (if any are installed).
 On top of the dropdown is the text field enabling filtering the list by keywords.

 The Details widget shows various properties of the selected content item.
 It was designed to provide all the basic information about the content and contains the following sections:

-Content: The top view shows the icon of the content with the display name and full path;
+Content: The top section shows icon of the content with display name and full path;

-Status: The view shows the current content status, like New, Published etc.;
+Status: This section shows current content status, like New, Published etc.;

-User access: The view lists all the permissions set for the selected content.
+User access: This section lists all the permissions set for the selected content.
 Clicking on the

 Edit Permissionslink will open the permissions dialog for updating content permissions;

-Properties: The view shows useful metadata (application type, create/modified date etc.);
+Properties: This section shows useful metadata (application type, create/modified date etc.);

-Page template: The view shows the template used by this content;
+Page template: This section shows a page template used by this content (if set);

 A new version of content will be created each time you make changes to the content.
-Version History widget lists all versions of the content and allows comparing the versions and reverting to a specific version.
+Version History widget lists all versions of the content and allows comparing the versions and reverting content to a specific version.
 In addition to versions, the widget also shows publish and unpublish actions.
 Current content status is displayed in the Widget header.

-To revert to the specific version, click on it to expand details, and then click the
+To revert to the specific version, click on the version box to expand details, and then click the